 How to sit down on a rollator

-- Choose to stop in a suitable place, where you won’t be standing in the way of other people.
+- Find a suitable place to stop where your rollator won’t be in the way of other people.

-Tip: Place the front wheels of the rollator against a wall if you want to have extra resistance when sitting on a rollator.
-This way you won’t need to worry that your rollator will roll away with you on it.
+Tip: Place the front wheels of the rollator against a wall if you want to have extra resistance when sitting on a rollator to ensure it won’t roll away with you on it.